 One of our core missions is to help teach everyone how to safely and privately secure their bitcoins long term.
-As such, we will be releasing a number of beginner, intermediate and expert level security guides in the future, so make sure you get subscribed!
-To get started now you can check out our deep dive piece: A Beginners Guide To Bitcoin Privacy or our Guide To Advanced Bitcoin Privacy.
+As such, we will be releasing a number of Beginner, Advanced and Expert level security guides in the future, so make sure you get subscribed!
+To get started now you can check out our deep dive piece: A Beginners Guide To Bitcoin Privacy or our guide on How To Protect Your Bitcoin Private Key.

 Close to hacking is scamming.
 Due to Bitcoin’s global nature and the fact that it’s also quite new and unregulated, there’s a lot of room for scammers to use all the historic scamming techniques but now under a new “hip” crypto flavour.
 They can also do this from another country and there’s no way to recover the stolen funds as a Bitcoin transaction is irreversible.